 1. They add $1.7 million to their retirement — and someone else does the work

 Managing your own investments takes a lot of time and involves a fair amount of potential risk.
 But do you really want to be doing it?
-According to a recent Vanguard study, a self-managed $500,000 investment would turn into $1.69 million after 25 years.
+According to a recent Vanguard study, a hypothetical self-managed $500,000 investment would turn into $1.69 million after 25 years.
 But the same amount managed by a qualified financial adviser turns into $3.4 million.
 That’s $1.7 million more!

-If you’ve been considering working with an adviser, a free matching service called SmartAsset will connect you with an adviser who will help you make the right choices for your money.
+If you’ve been considering working with an adviser, a free matching service called SmartAsset will connect you with a vetted adviser who will help you make the right choices for your money.
 Some financial firms steer you toward investment products that earn them fat commissions.
 The advisers SmartAsset works with have a fiduciary responsibility to act in the best interests of the clients, rather than their own wallets.

 Don’t have a true picture of your financial future?
 No problem.
 The adviser can help you make a list of money goals, and then help you create a sustainable financial path toward reaching those goals.